CECOS International Incorporated

 The facility currently has a 6 NYCRR part 373 operating and post-closure permit.
-This RCRA permit was issued to CECOS with the effective date November 4, 2009 and the expiration date November 2014.The 47-day public comment period ended on November 2, 2009 and no comments were received as of that date.
+This RCRA permit was issued to CECOS with the effective date November 4, 2009 and the expiration date November 2014.The 47-day public comment period ended on November 2, 2009 and no comments were received.

 The RCRA permit for CECOS will allow it to continue existing monitoring and maintenance of closed hazardous waste units, and to continue final corrective action remedies which address site-wide soil and groundwater contamination at the facility.
 The permit renewal addresses the continuing implementation of corrective action associated with past waste management activities such as: